Naalakkersuisut

-There are around 10 members of the Cabinet, known as "Ministers" (Naalakkersuisoq), all of whom are also heads of specific government ministries.
+There are currently 10 members of the Cabinet, known as "Ministers" (Naalakkersuisoq), all of whom are also heads of specific government ministries.
 The ministers are appointed by the Prime Minister.
 The Greenlandic government currently consists of 10 ministers including the Prime Minister.

 Executive power

 Executive power rests with a high commissioner, and a prime minister heads the Cabinet.
-The high commissioner of Greenland is appointed by the monarch (since 2011: Queen Margrethe II), and the prime minister is elected indirectly by parliament elections results for four-year terms.
+The high commissioner of Greenland since 2011 is appointed by the monarch (King Frederik X), and the prime minister is elected indirectly by parliament elections results for four-year terms.